 When should you start thinking about dilapidations?

 During the term of the lease, bear in mind that regular and planned maintenance can help avoid greater expense later on.
+Learn how our building surveys can help identify maintenance needs and protect property value.
 Expect the landlord to serve a Terminal Schedule within the last year of the lease term, ideally with enough time to allow agreement to be reached, the necessary works to be completed and a financial settlement reached.

 What happens if you lease premises that are in a poor state of repair?